UK flagFrench flag

-The Grand Massif Ski Area - Samoens, Morillon, Sixt, Flaine & Les Carroz
+The Grand Massif Ski Area

 Located in the heart of the Haute Savoie department, the Grand Massif is one of the largest ski resorts in the French Alps.
 Consisting of five interlinked villages - Samoens, Morillon, Sixt, Les Carroz and Flaine - the ski area offers an impressive 139 pistes totalling 265km, with 62 lifts, and with skiing between a high point of 2561m and 700m, a huge vertical drop of 1861m!
-The Grand Massif offers an exceptional snow record thanks to its geographical position close to Mont Blanc, predominantly north facing slopes, and continued investment in a vast network of snow canons.
+The Grand Massif offers a good snow record thanks to its geographical position close to Mont Blanc, predominantly north facing slopes, and continued investment in a vast network of snow canons.
 Experience some of the most spectacular views of Mont Blanc of anywhere in the Alps!

 The Grand Massif Express telecabine offers super fast access directly into the ski area, linking Samoens village to the Samoens 1600 plateau and the rest of the Grand Massif ski area.
 Alternatively, the Vercland gondola offers a similarly efficient link to Samoens 1600 plateau from the hamlet of Vercland, just 3km from Samoens.
 Likewise, the Morillon telecabine links the village of Morillon to the ski in, ski out satellite village of Morillon 1100 Les Esserts.
 It is possible to ski back down to both Samoens (the hamlet of Vercland) and Morillon village if snow conditions allow.
 Find out more